sajdoann/Rag/README.md

 ## ⚠️ Limitations

 - Works great on CPU-only machines, but **LLM generation is slow** (~1 minute per answer).
-- On machines with a GPU, generation drops to just a few seconds.
+- On machines with a GPU, generation would drop to just a few seconds, but the aim was here that anyone can run this locally.
-- **Retrieval is fast** (1–2 seconds) even without a GPU — showcasing the efficiency of the vector search!
+- **Retrieval is fast** (1–2 seconds) even without a GPU — showcasing the efficiency of the vector search.

 > For real-time performance, I'd need better hardware or a cloud solution — but this system is intentionally designed for **fully local use**. ✅